Invited to a Passover Seder, and You Don’t Know What To Expect? Here’s What You Need To Know

 This is why the holiday is called Passover.

-But they left in such haste that didn’t have time to bread for the journey.
+Alas, they left in such haste that didn’t have time to bread for the journey.
 As they walked in the hot sun the bread baked into flat, unleavened pieces they called Mazzah or “Matzoah”

 Matzoh is a mainstay of many homes all year long, but it has special significance on Passover, due to the flight out of Egypt!

 The Seder Basic Traditions:

 There are some important items you will see on a seder table, the most important being Matzoah (discussed above).

 Everyone drinks wine or grape juice (four cups to celebrate the freedom of the Jews and their flight from Egypt).